Jeniston14/monitoring/README.md

-Node , nginx , cadvisor exportes for monitoring containers
+Node , nginx exporters and cadvisor for monitoring containers
 ---

 docker-compose.monitoring.yml -> for agent (VM) clients \